 Early in the process, the student and Chair assemble the Thesis Committee.
 In addition to the Chair, the Thesis Committee must include at least two other members who meet the criteria specified in the Graduate School Policies.
 Three Committee members are typically recommended.
-Qualifications are listed on the Thesis Committee Nomination Form.
-The Thesis Committee Nomination Form should be submitted as soon as the Committee has been determined, but it has to be submitted no later than the dates published by the Graduate School.
-Committee members are responsible for approving a proposal and evaluating the Thesis itself (see below for a discussion of each of these).
+Qualifications are listed on the <a href="https://doi.org/10.1001/jhesis.com/hosis.com/h responsible for approving a proposal and evaluating the Thesis itself (see below for a discussion of each of these).